Apple Pay Fees for Merchants: What Small Businesses Need to Know

 As such, POS systems should be optimized for credit card transactions, as well as Apple Pay, Google Pay, etc. Merchants can encourage customers to use NFC touchless payments, but ultimately it comes down to the customer’s choice.

-Still, Apple Pay is processed faster than traditional credit card, debit card, or cash transactions.
+Still, Apple Pay is processed faster than traditional credit cards, debit cards, or cash transactions.
 When it comes to processing times, NFC technology leaves traditional physical card networks in the dust.

 Apple Pay users are also cardholders with traditional credit/debit card networks.
 But Apple Pay adds customer security and merchant savings to the mix.